hashicorp/vault/website/source/guides/secret-mgmt/dynamic-secrets.html.md

 ```

 Where `<TOKEN>` is your valid token, and `<PARAMETERS>` holds [configuration
-parameters](/api/system/mounts.html#mount-secret-backend) of the backend.
+parameters](/api/system/mounts.html#mount-secret-backend) of the secret engine.

 **Example:**

-The following example mounts database backend at `sys/mounts/database` path, and
+The following example mounts database secret engine at `sys/mounts/database`
-passed the backend type ("database") in the request payload.
+path, and passed the secret engine type ("database") in the request payload.

 ```shell
 $ curl --header "X-Vault-Token: ..." \